Codecademy/docs/content/pytorch/concepts/tensor-operations/tensor-operations.md

 ## Element-wise Operations

 Element-wise operations are operations that are applied to each element of a tensor individually.
-These operations include `exponentiation`, `square root`, `absolute value`, among others.
+These operations include `exponentiation`, `square root`, `absolute value`, among others as follows:
+- `torch.pow`: Computes the power of each element in the tensor, raising each element to the specified exponent.
+- `torch.sqrt`: Calculates the square root of each element in the tensor.
+- `torch.abs`: Returns the absolute value of each element in the tensor.

 ## Reduction Operations